For my latest ADHD book review, I read Women With Attention Deficit Disorder by Sari Solden. Um, could be any more relatable?

 She doesn’t only get the ADHD part.
 She gets the woman part.
 For every man who asks why my podcast and accountability group are for women, I want to point to the chapters that explain how it really is different for women with ADHD.
 Not just physically (hello, hormones), but in terms of societal norms (hello, domestic life and mommyhood).

-There are four sections to this book: Surviving, Hiding, Emerging, and Embracing.
+There are four sections of Women With Attention Deficit Disorder by Sari Solden: Surviving, Hiding, Emerging, and Embracing.

 Sari gets into detail of what a woman living with ADHD looks like.
 In addition, she provides two vignettes of girls living with ADHD and we follow their progress throughout the book.